 identifiers.
 These are values that can be used to deterministically look up data for a specific person.
 These identifiers must be a 1:1 mapping of identifier value to Data Subject.
 For example, you should not have a "userId" that maps to two different Data Subjects.
 In the future, we plan to support non-deterministic keys to someone's identity (i.e. a person's name is not always a direct lookup).

-data silo to find a Data Subject with the primary keys it needs.
+integration to find a Data Subject with the primary keys it needs.

 Some identifiers we currently support are: